-- 28. Section 114.001(c) of the Texas Property Code provides that a trustee who commits a breach of trust is chargeable with any damages resulting from such breach of trust. - 29.
-JPMorgan's conduct, including leasing the Burns Ranch for below the market in violation of its duties imposed by law, as herein alleged, constitutes a violation of the statutory duty JPMorgan owed to the Burns Trust. - 30.
-As a direct and proximate result of JPMorgan's wrongful actions,Plaintiffs are entitled to recover all their damages for which they now sue.
+- 27. Section 114.001(c) of the Texas Property Code provides that a trustee who commits a breach of trust is chargeable with any damages resulting from such breach of trust. - 29.
+JPMorgan's conduct, including leasing the Burns Ranch for below the market value and without performing adequate and reasonable due diligence, constitutes a violation of the statutory duty JPMorgan owed to the Burns Trust. - 30.
+As a direct and proximate result of JPMorgan's wrongful actions, Plaintiffs are entitled to recover all their damages for which they now sue.